 Deep-sky objects are usually taken in the direct focus of the telescope, while it is used as the lens of a DSLR.
 For this, a corresponding threaded T-ring is attached to the camera.
 Which, in turn, is screwed onto the thread on the focuser of the telescope.

 The most popular among amateurs is Canon SLR cameras, but you can also use them if you already have another camera.

 For deep-sky astrophotography, it is highly desirable to drive away from city lights.
 In conditions of strong illumination at exposures longer than 30 seconds, the brightness of the sky background increases too much, and it is impossible to get any high-quality images.

 An exception is shooting through narrow-band filters, but they cannot replace the dark suburban sky.

 Features of Lunar-Planetary Shooting

-A variety of telescopes are used for astrophotography of planets; the most common are Equatorial Reflectors.
-In this case, the larger the aperture, the more details and fine details will appear in the picture.
+Answer: A variety of telescopes are used for astrophotography of planets; the most common are Equatorial Reflectors.
+In this case, the larger the aperture, the more details, and fine details will appear in the picture.

-If you want to get your first photo through a telescope as soon as possible, you should try yourself in shooting the Moon - this is the most contrasting and rather simple object, and sometimes even a single frame is enough to get a high-quality picture.
+Suppose you want to get your first photo through a telescope as soon as possible.
+In that case, you should try shooting the moon – this is the most contrasting and relatively simple object, and sometimes even a single frame is enough to get a high-quality picture.